Wilma Flintstone: Maiden name

 Wilma's maiden name is the subject of a continuity error.
 Several early episodes in the original series clearly stated Wilma's maiden name was "Pebble".
-In the second-season episode "The Entertainer", Wilma's old friend Greta Gravel remembers her as "Wilma Pebble", and in the third-season episode "Dial S for Suspicion", one of Wilma's old boyfriends, calls her "Wilma Pebble".
+In the second-season episode "The Entertainer", Wilma's old friend Greta Gravel remembers her as "Wilma Pebble", and in the third-season episode "Dial S for Suspicion", one of Wilma's old boyfriends calls her "Wilma Pebble".

-However, later episodes and spin-offs firmly state her maiden name is indeed "Slaghoople", based upon the name of Wilma's mother in the original series, Pearl Slaghoople.
-Flintstones' writer Earl Kress explained the discrepancy as such: "Unfortunately, it's just as simple as [Hanna-Barbera] not caring about the continuity."
+However, later episodes and spin-offs say her maiden name is "Slaghoople", based on the name of Wilma's mother in the original series, Pearl Slaghoople.
+Flintstones writer Earl Kress said: "Unfortunately, it's just as simple as [Hanna-Barbera] not caring about the continuity."

 Portrayal

-Jean Vander Pyl was the original voice artist of Wilma until her death in 1999.
-Since then, Tress MacNeille has taken over as Wilma's voice.
+Jean Vander Pyl was the original voice artist of Wilma and played the role until her death in 1999, after which Tress MacNeille took over as Wilma's voice.

 In The Flintstone Kids, Wilma was voiced by Julie McWhirter Dees and Elizabeth Lyn Frasier at different points.

-In the live-action film The Flintstones, Wilma was played by Elizabeth Perkins, although Vander Pyl made a cameo at Fred's surprise party (in the conga line behind Dino).
+In the live-action film The Flintstones, Wilma was played by Elizabeth Perkins.
+Vander Pyl made a cameo at Fred's surprise party (in the conga line behind Dino).
 In the prequel film The Flintstones in Viva Rock Vegas, Wilma was played by Kristen Johnston.

-In the upcoming series Bedrock, Wilma will be voiced by Amy Sedaris.
+In the scrapped series Bedrock, Wilma was going to be voiced by Amy Sedaris.